 Deuterocanonical Books (Part 1)

-What I don’t believe are inspired are the additions to Esther and Daniel.
+What I'm not fully convinced are inspired are the additions to Esther and Daniel.
 Though it is true that both the Aramaic and Greek translations of the Old Testament contain these additional words, it should be noted that these canons and translations are not perfect.
-Cultural forces probably influenced these additions to be added to the books of Esther and Daniel.
+Cultural forces or the Catholic Church probably influenced these additions to be added to the books of Esther and Daniel.

 "...
 Behold, the LORD comes with ten thousands of the saints, that He shall execute judgment upon all, and to reprove all the souls (everyone) who did wickedness on account of all of those deeds, and on account of all of those harsh words which wicked sinners have spoken."
 (Jude 1:14-15 Crawford Aramaic Text).
 Yehudah (Jude) quotes from (Enoch 1:9-10) in paraphrase.
 We know Jude quotes 1st Enoch instead of 1st Enoch quoting Jude because the discovery of the Dead Sea Scrolls proves Aramaic 1st Enoch existed before the New Testament was written.
 Part of verse nine "... ten thousands of his saints ..." survived decay in manuscript [4Q204 (4QEn ar) 4QEnoch ar].
 1st Enoch 1:9-10 is also found in Greek 1st Enoch and Ethiopic 1st Enoch.
 Since Jude quotes from 1st Enoch, the book of Enoch may be inspired and part of Scripture.
 It's my belief that 1st Enoch was originally written in Aramaic.
 This can be seen by the Aramaic names of the fallen angels and what they teach (1 Enoch 8:3).
 Barq-el (lightning of God) taught the omens (divinations) of the lightnings (bar-qin).
 Cow-ich-wel (star of God) taught the omens of the stars (cow-ich-win).
 Shim-shi-el (sun of God) taught the omens of the sun (shmish).
 Say-ri-el (moon of God) taught the omens of the moon (sayr); and so forth.
 It's clear that the Greek transliterations of the angel names came from Aramaic Enoch and not from a Hebrew Enoch.
 Ethiopic 1st Enoch is a translation from Greek 1st Enoch.
 Also, the Qumran Community had religious writings (the Dead Sea Scrolls) in their original language; of either Hebrew or Aramaic.
 Since all the manuscripts of 1st Enoch were found in the Aramaic language, we should view this book as being originally written in Aramaic.
 In other words, if 1st Enoch was originally written in Hebrew or Ethiopic, then they would have 1st Enoch manuscripts in one of those languages.
 Ge'ez, the dialect of Ethiopic Enoch, is also a late 5th century B.C. script.
 That script doesn't date all the way back to Enoch.
 However, the Aramaic grammar and script of 1st Enoch does.